 What is a charter school?

 Charter schools are public schools of choice that operate with freedom from many of the regulations that apply to traditional public schools.
 Charter schools are independent, tuition free to in state students and highly accountable.
 Charter schools are operated in accordance to a specific mission or "charter".
-The "charter" establishing each school is a performance contract detailing the school's mission, program, goals, students served, methods of assessment, and ways to measure success.According to U.S. News and World Report (2015), there are now more than 6,500 chartered public schools operating in the United States.
+The "charter" establishing each school is a performance contract detailing the school's mission, program, goals, students served, methods of assessment, and ways to measure success.According to a report published by the National Alliance for Public Charter Schools (March 2018), there are approximately 7,000 charter schools operating in the United States.
 Together, these public schools serve about 6% of the U.S. public school population.
-New Hampshire currently has 25 operating public charter schools, serving approximately 2.5% of all public school pupils.
+New Hampshire currently has 24 operating charter schools.
+Together these public schools serve approximately 2% of all public school pupils in New Hampshire.

 Charters are granted for a period of 5 years in New Hampshire.
-At the end of their term, the entity authorizing the charter may renew the school's contract.
-Charter schools are accountable to their authorizing entity to produce positive academic results and adhere to the charter contract.
-The basic concept of charter schools is that they exercise increased autonomy in return for this accountability.
-They are accountable for both academic results and fiscal practices to several groups: the sponsor that grants them, the parents who choose them, and the public that funds them.
+In its forth year of operation a public charter school must notify its authorizing entity (State Board of Education or Local District) of its intention to apply for renewal.
+Charter schools are accountable to their authorizing entity to produce positive academic results and adhere to their charter contract.
+The basic concept of charter schools is that they exercise increased autonomy in return for this greater accountability.
+They are accountable for both academic results and fiscal practices to several groups: the authorizing entity that grants them, the parents who choose them, and the public that funds them.

 What is the difference between a charter school and a traditional public school?

 Charter schools are public schools of choice, meaning teachers and students choose them.
 They operate with freedom from many regulations that apply to traditional public schools.
-They generally offer teachers and students more authority to make decisions than traditional public schools.
-Instead of being accountable for compliance with rules and regulations, they are accountable for academic results and for upholding their charter.
+They generally offer teachers and students greater flexibility to make decisions than traditional public schools.
+Instead of being accountable for compliance with an increasing litany of rules and regulations, they are accountable for academic results and for upholding their charter.

-Who can authorize a charter school to open?
+Who may authorize a charter school to open in New Hampshire?

 No, charter schools are public schools and tuition-free for residents of New Hampshire.
 Out-of-state students may be charged tuition.
 While there is no charge for tuition, charter schools (like all public schools) may charge small fees for specific services and support.